bcage29/docs/docs/teams/messaging-extension-auth-flows.md

 }.[Signature]
 ```

-###  The Open ID Connect token is validated in the Bot Framework Adapter.
+### The ID token is validated in the Bot Framework Adapter.
 Here is the [Open ID Configuration](https://login.botframework.com/v1/.well-known/openidconfiguration)
 ```json
 {